 What they do

-Game developers are responsible for the design, creation and production of computer and video games.
-They work with a team of people including animators, 3D artists, software developers, digital video-sound editors and testers during the game development process.
-Game developers may specialise in a particular type of platform such as games for Nintendo, Xbox or Playstation, or games that can be played on PCs, tablets and mobile devices.
+Game developers are responsible for the design, programming, testing and production of computer and video games.
+They may work with a small team of people, with each team member having responsibilities for many elements of the game.
+They may also work with a larger game development studio, where they have the opportunity to specialise in a particular type of video game platform or video game genre.
 In Western Australia, game developers mostly work in the Perth metropolitan area.